Documentation

 Cron

 Scheduled cron jobs from crontab and /etc/cron.d/, showing the user, schedule, and command for each job.
 The Last Run column shows how long ago each job was last invoked, based on system journal logs from the last 24 hours.
 Note: Last Run shows when the job started, not whether it succeeded.
-A job that runs and fails silently will still show a recent Last Run time.
 Jobs showing — have not run in the last 24 hours or could not be matched to a journal entry.

 Containers